 The OGC Catalogue Service is the primary interface for metadata records.

 The FSDF Thematic Product Models do not specify any particular metadata requirements.
 However the common conceptual model does provide a placeholder for feature level metadata.
-In addition the common model provides some explicit mechanisms to handle versioning of data sets a critical aspect of metadata for products that have versions that change over time.
+In addition, the common model provides some explicit mechanisms to handle versioning of data sets, a critical aspect of metadata for products that have versions that change over time.

 The FSDF model suite